Coffee-Nerd/Coffee-Nerd/README.md

 <li>Team Leadership & Staff Training</li>
 <li>Project Management</li>
 <li>Customer Experience Design</li>
-<li>Software Development/Web Development (HTML, CSS, JavaScript, PHP, Lua, Rust)</li>
+<li>Software Development/Web Development (C, Rust, Lua, HTML, CSS, JavaScript, PHP, and more)</li>
 <li>Business Consultancy</li>
 </ul>

 I'm dedicated to continuous learning and am open to acquiring any necessary certifications to add value to future roles.

 Feel free to reach out for collaboration, opportunities, or if you just want to connect!

 - 🔭 I’m currently working on **CoffeeID**, which is a global coffee information database, marketplace, educational hub, and more!
 This includes a website, and cross-platform mobile app.
 - 🎲 I currently own/maintain a 30+ year old MUD (Multi User Dungeon), written in C, called Dark Wizardry.
 I push changes almost daily.
 I also made a custom graphical [client](https://github.com/Coffee-Nerd/DarkMUSH).
-- 🦀 [MudForge](https://github.com/Coffee-Nerd/MudForge), a Rust based fast, modern, and exstensible MUD client.
+- 🦀 [MudForge](https://github.com/Coffee-Nerd/MudForge), a Rust based fast, modern, and extensible MUD client.
 (Project currently on hold)
-- 🦀 I've also recently been working on a Rust crate called [UtilPrint](https://github.com/Coffee-Nerd/utilprint/), which makes it easy to use colors and unicode in your terminal prints.
+- 🦀 I've also recently been working on a Rust crate called [UtilPrint](https://crates.io/crates/utilprint), which makes it easy to use colors and unicode (like emojis) in your terminal prints.

 - 💬 Ask me about **anything.**